Andrew Henderson

 But with so much to gain, both personally and financially, don’t let it become the reason you’re missing out on life.

-The great news is that you can decrease your tax burden and move to a new place without having to make compromises on your quality of life.
+The great news is that you can decrease your tax burden and move to a new place without compromising your quality of life.

-Which one you go for all depends on your outlook, your financial goals, and your offshore strategy.
+Which one you go for depends on your outlook, financial goals and offshore strategy.

 15 English-Speaking Countries (That Make Sense Tax-Wise)